North Korea tested missiles in first challenge to Biden administration: US official

 "The tests are usually also reported pretty quickly after they happen through Japanese and Korean media, but nothing."

-Another North Korea expert, Jeffrey Lewis, said that the tests might have been of short-range coastal defense cruise missiles.
+Another North Korea expert, Jeffrey Lewis, said that the tests might have been of short-range coastal defence cruise missiles.

 "If that's what this is, it's a pretty mild response to a US-ROK military drill," he said, referring to the Republic of Korea.